How to Win a "Best and Final" Offer Campaign in 2026

 It depends on the motivations for this Best and Final Offer auction.
 Remember, one of the reasons of holding this Best and Final Offer auction is for the vendor and/or agents to gauge the level of buyer interest.
 They may choose not to select any of the offers, and let the sales campaign run its course, and choose to proceed with the scheduled public auction.

-Usually, if done strategically, a genuine Best and Final Offer auction will almost always result in a sale.
-But it may not always be awarded to the buyer with the best offer.
-A Best and Final Offer auction is treated like any other standard written offer.
+A Best and Final Offer auction is treated like any other standard written offer, unlike a open auction.
 IE, you CAN submit a conditional offer, which includes typical conditions such as building and pest inspection clauses, finance clauses, or any other clauses you need or can dream of.
-And you should always do that if you're not confident, to protect your interest.
+And you should always submit a conditional offer if you're not confident, to protect your interest.
+It doesn't matter if the sales agent isn't pleased.
+You're within your rights and rules of the game to submit ANY offer, including a conditional offer.
 There's nothing worse than winning the auction, then discovering you do not have sufficient funds to pay, or if the house is termite-damaged.
+You'll be legally required to proceed with the purchase, if your unconditional offer is accepted, or you risk heavy penalties.

 It is in the vendor's own interests to consider all offers and conditions when reviewing and selecting the offers.
 They may select the offer with the most suitable conditions, even if it is not the highest price.